varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/getting-started/WhatIsKobweb.md

+---
+description: A high level overview of what Kobweb is and what it can do.
+---

 Kobweb is an opinionated Kotlin framework for creating websites and web apps, built on top of [Compose HTML](https://github.com/JetBrains/compose-multiplatform#compose-html) and inspired by [Next.js](https://nextjs.org) and [Chakra UI](https://chakra-ui.com).